HISTORY OF ART SERIES: Women in Publishing #WIP

 Madeleine Viljoen, PhD– Curator of Prints and the Spencer Collection, The New York Public Library.
 Dr. Villjoen will present an overview of her research on Henrietta Louisa Koenen (1830-1881), the wife of the first keeper of the print room at the Rijksmuseum, who assembled the first comprehensive collection of early modern women printmakers.
 Her paper will be published in October 2019 so this will represent a preview and initial public presentation of her work to date.

 Sarah Werner, PhD– A book historian and early modern scholar who taught early modern printing history at the Folger Shakespeare Library for nearly a decade.
 The author of Studying Early Printed Books 1450–1800: A Practical Guide (Wiley 2019) and its companion site EarlyPrintedBooks.com, Dr. Werner draws on her experience of writing about the common printing press to consider what a feminist praxis of printing history could be if it’s focused on printing, not printers.
 This talk draws on research she presented as the APHA’s 2018 Lieberman Lecture at the Library of Congress and her ongoing work to open up access to rare books to all audiences.

-Support for the Center for Book Arts’ Visual Arts Program is provided, in part, by the New York State Council for the Arts, with the support of Andrew Cuomo and the New York State Legislature, and by public funds from the New York City Department of Cultural Affairs of the city of New York in partnership with the City Council.
+The Center for Book Arts’ 2019 History of Art Series is supported by a grant from the New York Chapter of the American Printing History Association.
+Additional support is provided, in part, by the New York State Council on the Arts, with the support of Governor Andrew M. Cuomo and the New York State Legislature, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.